Fundamentals of Logistics Management System in Supply Chain

 Increased Flexibility:

-A logistics management system can help companies adapt to changing market conditions and customer demands.
+A well-implemented logistics system enables companies to quickly adjust to evolving market trends and shifting customer demands.

 Better Risk Management:

-A logistics management system can help identify and mitigate risks in the supply chain, such as weather-related disruptions or transportation delays.
+A strategic logistics plan helps identify and mitigate risks in the supply chain, such as weather-related disruptions or transportation delays.

 Improved Sustainability: